 – When there is a risk of miscarriage.

 – If painful contractions occur when the baby breastfeeds.

 – If vaginal bleeding occurs or intensifies when the baby breastfeeds.

-These cases are rare and, in most pregnancies the mother can continue breastfeeding without this being a problem for any of the three involved.
+These cases are rare, and in most pregnancies, the mother can continue to breastfeed without this being a problem for any of the three parties involved.

-Breastfeeding during pregnancy does not compromise the health of the mother, the baby or the fetus, it does not cause malformations or increase the risk of miscarriage.
+Breastfeeding during pregnancy does not compromise the health of the mother, the child or the unborn baby, it does not cause malformations or increase the risk of miscarriage.